Worldwide Photographic Journeys

 We will enjoy a sunrise photography session with elderly Turkana men and also visits to Turkana villages where we will witness an athletic traditional dance performed by both Turkana men and women.

 Leaving the shores of Lake Turkana to drive inland, we will leave behind a small number of Turkana communities in order to cross the rock desert of northern Turkana towards the isolated national park of Sibiloi.
 This adventurous day drive will see us taking a small break from people photography as we stop to photograph some of the wild landscapes around Turkana.
 We will visit one of Africa’s last remaining petrified forests, complete with its huge trees that now lie in the desert as stones that have been decorated with amber coloured quartzite.
-From the petrified forests we will make our way over to Kobi Foora, the research site used by Dr Richard Leakey for his excavation work on the early hominins of the Turkana region.
-Located on a narrow spit-like peninsula jutting southwards into Lake Turkana, Kobi Foora is a series of stone buildings with basic and clean accommodation that will be our base as we explore this isolated area visiting remote communities of Dassanech people.
+From the petrified forests we will make our way to the remote northern town of Ileret, our base as we explore this isolated area visiting remote communities of Dassanech people.

 Our biggest highlight of this region will be to visit remote communities of Dassanech people living more authentically than they do over the border in southern Ethiopia.
 The main differences lie with the size of Dassanech houses, which are considerably larger than those in Ethiopia and the more intricately decorated women who, like their sisters over the border, still wear tightly woven braids in their hair but in Kenya their jewellery is more elaborate and beautiful.